 What does document scanning cost?

 In almost every case, physically storing documents is approximately six times less costly than scanning them.

 It typically costs around $5 per Banker’s Box-sized carton per year to store documents.
 Scanning that same box is likely to cost $150 to $200.
 From a short-term cost perspective, physical storage is cheaper.
 This does not, however, make it better.

 Consider, for example, other factors outside of cost, such as:

 - Ease of use

 - Risk of loss or damage

-Start with the end in mind.
-How will end users actually use the documents?
-Will they be electronically stored permanently and never touched except in rare cases?
-Or will they be accessed and used every day by multiple users?
+Begin with the end in mind.
+How will your end users use digital documents?
+Will they be permanently stored and rarely opened?
+Or, will they be accessed by multiple people on a daily basis?

-The frequency with which your documents will be used helps determine several factors, like:
+The frequency with which your documents will be used helps ILM determine several factors:

 - File format